tolitius/xml-in/README.md

 "Earth"
 ```

-a `find-in` function takes the parsed XML (i.e. 'dom') and a sequence of transducers.
+a `find-in` function takes a parsed XML and a sequence of transducers.
 It then

    * computes a sequence from the application of all the transducers composed
    * extracts singular values from the computed sequence